aman2809/EncryptFiles/README.md

 4. for decrypting files remove ' .hrk ' file from code.

+5. do not share your key.

+# Updates
-''' i will update GUI after some time '''
+1. i will update GUI after some time.
+2. password will added soon.